 Columbia is alone among the top US business schools in offering a January intake, which allows candidates to earn a full-time MBA in just 16 months.
 It can be ideal for entrepreneurs, people from a family business, or sponsored candidates who are eager to return to their company.
 The ‘J-Term’ replaces the summer internship with a semester of study, although candidates can opt for a school year internship.
 It’s also very international; US citizens comprise less than half the class.

 “You have to be able to understand and represent your own skills, values, motivators, and interests.
-And then try to align those with what Columbia does well to make a strong case that you can be a good fit.
-If you do this work now, it’s going to benefit you not only during your application process for top MBA programs and Columbia, but it will benefit your career exploration as well.”
+And then try to align those with what Columbia does well to make a strong case that you can be a good fit,” says Michael.
+“If you do this work now, it’s going to benefit you not only during your application process for top MBA programs and Columbia, but it will benefit your career exploration as well.”

 View Fortuna’s MBA Admissions Masterclass on Columbia & MIT Sloan for a deep dive on preparing your CBS application – recommender strategy, interviews, MBA culture, essays, and more.

 Fortuna Admissions is a dream team of former MBA Admissions Directors and Officers from 18 of the top 20 business schools, including the Columbia MBA program.
 With our unparalleled collective expertise, we are able to coach you to develop a clear vision of your goals for business school and beyond.
 We work closely with you throughout the application process and provide expert guidance at every stage to maximize your chances of admission to a top school.